leopoldmaillard/CapsNet_kmnist/README.md

 In order to get a sens of what the dimensions of the 16-dimensional output vector represent, we generated various perturbations on each of them.
 As in the paper, we tweaked one dimension value at a time, by intervals of 0.05 in the range [-0.25, 0.25].
 Here is a representation of the associated reconstructions for some Hiraganas :

  ![perturb2](img/perturbations1.png) ![perturb2](img/perturbations2.png)

+ We can see that each dimension corresponds to a given visual feature : thickness, width, etc. of the symbol.
+Some of them can be more complex : curviness of a specific part of the symbol etc.

 ### Potential issues & improvements